-In the north London area the Partners provide nine RRCs.
+In the north London area, the Partners provide eight RRCs.
+Park View Road RRC closed in November 2017 due to the redevelopment of the site by London Borough of Haringey.
 All residents in the north London area have access to all of the RRCs.
-The level of provision has been approximately 1 site per 100,000 people since the North London Joint Waste Strategy was implemented.
+The level of provision has been approximately 1 site per 100,000 dwellings since the North London Joint Waste Strategy was implemented.